sfallahadl/aws-gitops-workshop/content/40_continuous_delivery/basic_cd.md

 1. Clone the repository that contains the Helm chart of the application
 2. Use the [yq](https://github.com/mikefarah/yq) utility to change the value of the image tag
 3. Use the [Codefresh commit plugin](https://codefresh.io/steps/step/git-commit) to push the changes back to the repo.
-This is a key step in this pipeline because it means that we no longer need to edit manually the manifests and commit/push changes there.
+This is a key step in this pipeline because it means that we no longer need to manually edit the manifests and commit/push changes there.
 The pipeline will take care of this.

-Notice also that for the deployment steps we [use conditionals](https://codefresh.io/docs/docs/codefresh-yaml/conditional-execution-of-steps/) to restrict them only to the main branch as we don't want to deploy to our "production" environment when a Pull request happen to an unrelated branch.
+Notice that for the deployment steps we [use conditionals](https://codefresh.io/docs/docs/codefresh-yaml/conditional-execution-of-steps/) to restrict them only to the main branch because we don't want to deploy to our "production" environment when a Pull request happens to an unrelated branch.

 ## Running the full pipeline

-You can trigger this pipeline as before by making any simple change to the application repository (try changing again the hello world message at the `aws-gitops-app/src/main/java/sample/actuator/HelloWorldService.java` file).
+You can trigger this pipeline as before by making any simple change to the application repository (try changing again the hello world message again at the `aws-gitops-app/src/main/java/sample/actuator/HelloWorldService.java` file).
 Once you commit and push the pipeline will be automatically triggered.

 ![Change deployment tag](/images/basic_cd/change-tag.png)

-It will then
+It will then do the following:

 1. Checkout the application source code first
 1. Run unit tests